 Plaque that has transformed into tartar must be removed by a dental professional.
 As dental calculus can build up in hard-to-reach areas, it’s essential to visit a dentist at least twice a year to keep it under control.

 You can minimize the chances of gum disease by getting professional dental cleanings more than twice a year.

 Scaling and root planing is a deep cleaning treatment.
-The treatment is typically performed within a few visits depending on how many quadrants of your mouth you need help with.
+It is typically performed within a few visits depending on how many quadrants of your mouth require cleanings.

-To achieve efficient dental calculus removal, a dental hygienist will use various tools.
-These devices include an ultrasonic instrument, periodontal scaler, curettes, hoes, files, and chisels.
+For efficient dental calculus removal, a dental hygienist will use various tools.
+These include:

-These tools are produced to treat different parts of the mouth.
-An ultrasonic device uses a combination of high-frequency vibrations with water to remove the tartar.
+An ultrasonic device uses a combination of high-frequency vibrations and water to remove tartar.

-Hoes, chisels, and files are less commonly used.
-This is because they work well to remove large amounts of dental tartar.
-Ultrasonic scalers are more successful in removing the dental calculus later, stains, and plaque.
+Hoes, chisels, and files are not used as commonly.
+Ultrasonic scalers are more successful in removing dental calculus, stains, and plaque.
 They’re also used for root planing, curettage, and surgical debridement.

 A curette removes soft tissue lining.
 Surgical debridement removes thick or dense dental plaque and calculus deposits.
 The best results in dental debridement occur when using ultrasonic tools.